Artiushchenko/Artiushchenko/README.md

 ###

 <p align="center">My name is Kirill!
-I'm Front End Developer from Ukraine.
+I'm Full Stack Developer from Ukraine.
 My goal is to become a cool developer in order to create incredible projects that will help people in the future.</p>

 ###